Transport vs app simulation

 Does Extentos support other smart-glasses vendors?

 Meta Ray-Ban (meta_rayban) is the GA target.
 Mentra G1, Android XR, and Apple smart glasses are on the roadmap as additional transport implementations.
-The AppSpec format and developer code are vendor-independent — adding a vendor doesn't break existing code.
+The SDK surface and your handler code are vendor-independent — adding a vendor doesn't break existing code.

 Why doesn't Mock Device Kit simulate voice triggers?